akshayyeluri/freeCell/README.md

 2) Command Line arguments — You can further specify the names for the output files by using command line args.
-Simply saying $ python3 FreeCellSolver.py will solve a game, but by saying $ python3 FreeCellSolver.py game37 moveLst37 game37.txt , you would load game37.txt (which is hopefully a file in the right form (see save in GameFunctions for details), save another copy as game37, try and solve it, and print the moves to a file called moveLst37.
+Simply saying $ python3 FreeCellSolver.py will solve a game, but by saying $ python3 FreeCellSolver.py -g game37 -m moveLst37 -s game37.txt , you would load game37.txt (which is hopefully a file in the right form (see save in GameFunctions for details), save another copy as game37, try and solve it, and print the moves to a file called moveLst37.